mozilla/data-docs/introduction.md

 # Firefox Data Documentation

 This document will teach you how to use Firefox data to answer questions about our users.
+The source for this documentation can be found in [this repo](https://github.com/mozilla/firefox-data-docs).

 ## Using this document